omerfarukkodat/spring-mail-send/README.md

 # Sending Email on Spring-boot

-**Description:** This is a simple send e-mail built using Spring Boot framework.
+**Description:** This is a simple send email built using Spring Boot framework.
 It provides Google SMTP mail sender with using JavaMailSender interface and SimpleMailMessage class.
 - **Spring Boot Starter Mail**
 - **Google SMTP**